grscheller/grok-lua/Notes.md

 Neovim's LuaJIT: Neovim uses LuaJIT, which is compatible with Lua 5.1.
 This means that Lua scripts written for Lua 5.1 should generally work in Neovim without modification.
-LuaRocks Installation: When you install LuaRocks, it usually expects a standalone Lua installation (like Lua 5.1) to function properly.
+LuaRocks Installation: When you install LuaRocks, it usually expects a standalone Lua installation (like Lua5.1) to function properly.
 This is because LuaRocks manages packages and dependencies that are often installed in a global Lua environment.
 Using LuaRocks with Neovim: If you want to use LuaRocks with Neovim's LuaJIT, you can configure LuaRocks to point to the LuaJIT binary.
 This can be